udacity/frontend-grading-engine/README.md

 }
 ```

-Currently, the values supported by `"limit"` are `1` and `"some"`.
+Currently, the values supported by `"limit"` are any number >= 1, `"all"` (default), and `"some"`.

 Remember, by default every node collected by `"nodes"` or `"children"` must pass the test specified.
 To change that, use `"limit"`.
-If `1`, only one of the values collected should pass.
+If it is any number, `0 < numberCorrect <= limit` values must pass in order for the test to pass.
 If more than one value passes, the test fails.
-In the case of `"some"`, `1 < number < all` values should pass in order for the test to pass.
-If all, one, or 0 values pass, then the test fails.
+In the case of `"some"`, one or more values must pass in order for the test to pass.

 **Flags**